GabbedT/UART-Controller/README.md

   The programmer can choose between **two configuration modes** by setting or clearing the `ENREQ` bit in the `CTR` register.

   If the bit is setted, then when a configuration parameter is changed (Data Width, Parity Mode or Stop Bits Number), the device respond by sending the new configuration to the other device.
-If the other device doesn't have the autoconfiguration feature, the programmer can clear the bit so the device doesn't start any configuration process.
+Multiple parameters can be changed with a single configuration request by simply accessing the register one single time, writing 2 or more time the register to set up parameters will lead to multiple configuration request.

   ### Transmitter Data Stream Mode